 Five days after Yom Kippur comes the Festival of Sukkot, one of the Three Pilgrimage Festivals which are known as Shalosh Regalim.
 (See Lev.
 23:33–44 & Exod.
 23:14–16.)
-Sukkot means “booths,” and refers to the booths that the Children of Israel dwelled in during their forty-year journey from Egypt to the Promised Land.
-The Festival of Sukkot, also known as the “Feast of Tabernacles” and the “Time of our Joy,” is a seven-day celebration in which we build a temporary shelter called a sukkah (sukkot in plural), decorated with leaves and fruit.
+Sukkot means “booths,” referring to the temporary booths that the Children of Israel lived in during their forty-year journey through the desert on the way to the Promised Land.
+The Festival of Sukkot, also known as the “Feast of Tabernacles” and the “Time of Our Joy,” is a seven-day celebration in which we build a temporary shelter called a sukkah (sukkot in plural), decorated with leaves and fruit.
 For each of the seven days of this Festival, we are to eat our meals in the sukkah, and, if possible, we can sleep in it as well.
 By dwelling in a sukkah, we are reminded of the “Clouds of Glory” which protected the Children of Israel in the wilderness.

 The sukkah is symbolic of the chuppah (wedding canopy), as Sukkot is the marriage between the Jewish people and God.

 The Festival of Sukkot is also known as the “Festival of Ingathering,” as it was the time when the final harvest was gathered from the field.